Promotion of Diversity and Inclusion

 • At Toshiba and key Group companies (Toshiba Energy Systems & Solutions Corporation, Toshiba Infrastructure Systems & Solutions Corporation, Toshiba Electronic Devices & Storage Corporation, and Toshiba Digital Solutions Corporation)

-• Sum of the 14.6% childcare leave utilization rate and the 34% paternity leave utilization rate among male employees
+• Sum of the 35.9% childcare leave utilization rate and the 23.9% paternity leave utilization rate among male employees (excluding those taking childcare leave)

 In 2004, we at Toshiba established our Kirameki Life & Career Promotion Office, an organization under the President and CEO’s direct control, to promote gender equality.
 After that, we expanded the scope of our activities to include non-Japanese and people with disabilities.
 As diversity became the very core of our human resources policy, the office was reorganized as a structure under the umbrella of the Human Resources and Administration Division in FY2013, to advance diversity measures as part of a general human resource policy.
 The office was once again reorganized into the Human Resources and Administration Division, Human Resources Management Dept. 1, Organization & Talent Development and Diversity Group in April 2020.
 The new office promotes policies and measures to expand the role of women in the workforce in Japan, proactively appoint women to managerial positions, support the active role of persons with disabilities, foster global-based human resources and establish an environment conducive to this in conjunction with key Group companies.